-Beef tendons aren’t as hard as bones that may crack your dog’s teeth, but they can withstand a fair bit of chewing and are considered a moderately long-lasting dog chew, keeping your doggo busy for a long time.
+Tendons aren’t as hard as bones that may crack your dog’s teeth, but they can withstand a fair bit of chewing action and are considered a moderately long-lasting dog chew, keeping your doggo busy for a long time.

 In terms of size and thickness, they’re roughly comparable to bully sticks.

 Besides being a relatively safe dog chew option that shouldn’t splinter, tendons are rich in valuable proteins, including collagen, glucosamine, chondroitin sulfate, and elastin for joint health.

 What Should You Look for When Buying Beef Tendons for Dogs?